kingston-enterprises/icarus-framework/README.md

 ### Composer require
 - to get started using icarus you can require it from composer.
-- you can install it along with you
+- you can install it along with your other composer packages

 ```sh
 $ composer require kingston/icarus